rehasan/task-manager/README.md

 ## API Outlines

+Now, you should be able to explore the API locally from http://localhost:3000.

-The following table shows overview of the Rest APIs that will be exported,
+The following table shows overview of the Rest APIs that will be accessible,

 - GET     `api/tasks`	                        get all the tasks
 - GET     `api/tasks/:id`                       get a task by id